Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Experiments

 On the contrary, for the EIL problem, the increase of $KPT^{+}$ does not dominate to a point that the runtime of \emph{RPS} decreases as $k$ increases.
-Instead, we see a linear increase in runtime as $k$ increases for all the networks considered (Figures \ref{fig:small_time}, \ref{fig:med_time}).
+Instead, we see a linear increase in runtime as $k$ increases for all the networks considered.
 To explain, consider how $KPT^{+}$ grows in each setting.
 In the MCIC model we see that $KPT^{+}$ rapidly approaches its maximal value which corresponds to the growth of $KPT^{+}$ plateauing much sooner.
 In contrast, in the IC model, the analogous $KPT^{+}$ value continues to grow at a significant rate for a wider range of $k$ values since the ceiling for the maximal influence is not tied to a second campaign, as it is in the MCIC model.
 As such, the influence estimates do not level off as quickly.
 This translates to the growth of $KPT^{+}$ outpacing the growth of $\lambda$.

-\textbf{Memory Consumption. } Our final set of experiments monitors the memory consumption required to store the RRC set structure $\mathcal{R}$.
+\textbf{Memory Consumption. } Another set of experiments monitors the memory consumption required to store the RRC set structure $\mathcal{R}$.
 We observe that the size of $\mathcal{R}$ for the EIL problem is larger than that required by the IM problem.
-In the ``hypergraph'' nomenclature due to Borgs et al.\ $\mathcal{R}$ is viewed as a hypergraph with each RRC set in $\mathcal{R}$ corresponding to a hyperedge.
+Using the ``hypergraph'' nomenclature due to Borgs et al.\ $\mathcal{R}$ is viewed as a hypergraph with each RRC set in $\mathcal{R}$ corresponding to a hyperedge.
 We observe that the hyperedges generated for the IM problem are non-empty in every iteration of the algorithm.
 Additionally, each hyperedge has relatively small size.
 The result is that the hypergraph generated for the IM problem is very dense, but each hyperedge is relatively ``light'' (i.e. it contains few nodes).

 In contrast, in each iteration of \emph{RPS} we have a substantial probability to produce an empty RRC set, since we require that a randomly selected node is in the randomized BFS tree resulting from the influence propagation process initialized at $A_C$.
-Even though our seed sets for campaign $C$ are chosen at random from the \emph{top-k} sets, and thus are highly influential (resulting in a large randomized BFS tree), the probability of overlap with a randomly selected node is still small due to the vast size of the networks considered.
-These empty RRC sets are necessary for the computation of the expected prevention to be accurate, but results in a hypergraph that differs significantly from that of the IM problem.
+These empty RRC sets are necessary for the computation of expected prevention to be accurate, but results in a hypergraph that differs significantly in structure from those of the IM problem.